Last Updated: 1 month ago

-One reason they dip their paw in the water is to analyze the shape of the bowl and depth of the water to avoid having their whiskers touch the water.
+One reason they dip their paws in the water is to analyze the shape of the bowl and depth of the water to avoid having their whiskers touch the water.

-No worries if you ever touched your furry friend’s whiskers though.
+Pretty amazing, right?
+No worries if you ever touched your furry friend’s whiskers, though.

 Being a reliable parent to a pet means being consistent in your habits to ensure safety and predictability.

 If you have a deep and narrow type of bowl, then you typically always want to keep the food and water level high.

 That way, they do not need to reach low and get their whiskers wet.